Storyflow Logo

 Examples of working contradictions:

 The contradiction must be load-bearing.
-It must produce story.
-If the character's contradiction can be resolved in one scene with no consequences, it is not load-bearing.
+If it can be resolved in one scene with no consequences, it is not load-bearing.

 Use AI to stress-test the contradiction.
 Prompt: "Here is the contradiction I have for my character: [contradiction].
 What three story situations would force this contradiction to surface?
 What three story situations would let the character avoid the contradiction?"
 The AI's answers reveal whether the contradiction is producing story or hiding from it.